 School’s Out!
 School’s Out!
 Children love this chant and we are about to hear it a lot as we near the end of the school year.
 After all, summer is a time for sun, fun, and relaxation.
-In addition to planning vacations, have you thought about adding some structured learning?
+In addition to planning vacations, have you (parents and nannies) thought about adding some structured learning?

 Summer learning loss, the summer slide, or summer setback is when school-age students return to school in the fall at lower levels of achievement than before the break.
 The learning loss can be as much as 30% of their previous school-year achievements.
 Their skills – especially in reading and math – can regress.
 As a childcare provider or parent, what can you do to minimize the summer slide?